Skip to main content

 • PSYC 1000U – Introductory Psychology (Fall or Winter)

+ALSU 1101U is a recommended elective.
 Other general Electives may be chosen at the 1000 level from any program area.
 Some courses may be restricted to certain programs and/or year levels.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST
+Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LGLS, POSC, PSYC, SOCI, SSCI, and SUST

 Upper-year students: